 A subscriber receives SYNC messages containing new, changed, or deleted information.

+Event Notification is used to notify of an event that occurred or that data that has been created:

+Subscriber applications receive NOTIFY messages.

+Publisher applications send NOTIFY messages.

+A publisher sends NOTIFY messages containing events.

+A publisher sends NOTIFY messages containing new information.

+A subscriber receives NOTIFY messages containing events or new information.

+Information providers (publishers) applications publish NOTIFY transactions.

+Information users (subscribers) applications receive NOTIFY transactions to which they have subscribed.

+There is no acknowledgement or response to a notification, if an acknowledgement response is required, it is processed as a separate notification.

+NOTE 2 The notification of events allows for use of an event driven architecture (EDA) pattern.
+EDA is an integration architecture for a message exchange pattern promoting the dissemination of published events to subscribers in a loosely coupled environment.
+The event publisher only knows the event has transpired and has no knowledge of the subsequent processing subscribing may perform.

 A single application may support one or more transaction models and the application may take on multiple roles (sender, receiver, provider, and user).

 NOTE 3 The transactions are based on the assumption that the exchanged information (noun) is contained in a message of some form.
 The exact form of the messages is undefined in this specification; for example, the messages could be tab delimited files, XML files, electronic mail messages, or data in a named pipe.
 The exact form of the transport mechanism for the sending, receiving, listening, and publishing of messages is not defined in this specification.